mqtt2go/mqtt2go.github.io/mqtt2go-remote-broker.md

 ### MQTT Commands
 <p align="justify">
-The MQTT commands for the network join are again based on the general structure from 2.1.2.
+The MQTT commands for the network join are again based on the general structure from <a href="./mqtt2go-commands#mqtt_commands">MQTT Commands</a>.
 And the most important change is in the value key of the command, which can be further divided by the function of the message (the numbering here corresponds to the one in <a href="#add-devices-fig">Fig. 1</a>).
 </p>

 #### Get Remote Broker Data